 - Check all windows are secure and utilities are switched off

-- Locate meters and take readings in your new home
+- Locate metres and take readings in your new home

-- Move furniture into the house first to prevent moving it all around again
+- Move furniture into the house first so you don’t have to move it all around again

 - Flatten some cardboard boxes and lay them down to protect the flooring before unpacking